 B12: This vitamin is found naturally only in animal foods.
 If you are a vegetarian or a vegan, you may need a B12 supplement.
 Your doctor can help you decide whether or not you need a supplement.

 We hope this helps clear up some confusion about nutrition during pregnancy.
-In future articles, we’ll talk about nutrition during pregnancy for vegetarians and vegans, and we’ll address cravings and what to eat when you have morning sickness.
 Be sure to ask your doctor any specific questions you have about nutrition.
 Eating a healthy diet can be a challenge for many people, but keep in mind that eating a nutritious and varied diet during pregnancy is one of the best things you can do for yourself and your baby.
 It’s worth it!